 Our talented teaching staff work as performers, choreographers, producers and technicians, who have built a strong portfolio of work during their careers.
 You can find out more about the BA (Hons) Dance department by exploring their profiles.

 BA (Hons) Dance and Related Arts (University of Chichester) and PGCE Dance (University of Brighton)

 Jane has a strong interest in collaborative arts projects.
-As a performer, choreographer and producer, Jane has been involved in a large number of professional events that fuse contemporary dance and choreography with site, sound, theatre, photography and film.
+As an experienced performer, choreographer and producer, Jane has been involved in a large number of professional events that fuse contemporary dance and choreography with site, sound, theatre, photography and film.
 Across an extensive teaching career, she has developed a strong portfolio of work with many arts agencies and professional companies.
-This is key to her style of work both academically and artistically.In 2009, Jane created the male...Full profile
+This is key to her style of work both academically and artistically.In 2009, Jane created...Full profile

 If your qualifications meet our entry requirements, we’ll invite you to an audition and interview.
 You’ll take part in workshops and warm-ups and will have a formal interview to finish.
 We’ll be looking at how you work, creatively and interpersonally, with other people.
 You can find out more information about what to expect in our audition guidelines.

 Please note: the UniStats scores are not representative of this course.
 They have been aggregated by UniStats from data relating to similar courses in the creative arts sector.